KnapsackPro/knapsack-pro-js/README.md

 # since create-react-app-example is not a workspace (for now)
 cd packages/create-react-app-example
 npm install -D @knapsack-pro/jest
-# make sure @knapsack-pro/jest was updated in packages/create-react-app-example/package.jso (you can retry specifying the version package@x.x.x)n
+# make sure @knapsack-pro/jest was updated in packages/create-react-app-example/package.json (you can retry specifying the version package@x.x.x)
 npm run test:cra

 git add --all